JacobLebron/Configure-AD/README.md

           a Take note of the Resource Group and Virtual Network (Vnet) that get created at this time
 - Step 2 Set Domain Controller’s NIC Private IP address to be static
 - Step 3 Create the Client VM (Windows 10) named “Client-1”.
 Use the same Resource Group and Vnet that was created in Step 1.a
-- Step 4 Ensure that both VMs are in the same Vnet (you can check the topology with Network Watcher
+- Step 4 Ensure that both VMs are in the same Vnet (you can check the topology with Network Watcher)

+<h2>Ensure Connectivity Between the Client (Client-1)and Domain Controller(DC-1)</h2>

+- Step 1

 <h2>Deployment and Configuration Steps</h2>